hgsolutions/terraform-provider-ece/README.md

 ** IN PROGRESS **

 Terraform provider for provisioning Elastic Cloud Enterprise (ECE) Elasticsearch clusters, compatible with v2.2 of ECE.

-Based off of work by Phillip Baker on the [terraform-provider-elasticsearch](https://github.com/phillbaker/terraform-provider-elasticsearch).
+Based on work by Phillip Baker on the [terraform-provider-elasticsearch](https://github.com/phillbaker/terraform-provider-elasticsearch).

 ## Installation